kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 Of course in theory it is possible for the verified objects themselves to change.
 In practice it is not realistic for changes to happen at `loginAsGuest()` *and* `register()` *and* `showAffiliateSales()` *and* `getPremiumDiscount()` **at the same time**.
 In a realistic scenario you would have to refactor 10 tests instead of 40.

-In summary, if you find yourself continuously fixing existing tests as you add new features, it means that your tests are tighlty coupled to internal implementation.
+In summary, if you find yourself continuously fixing existing tests as you add new features, it means that your tests are tightly coupled to internal implementation.

 ### Anti-Pattern 6 - Paying excessive attention to test coverage

-Code coverage is a favourite metric among software stakeholders.
+Code coverage is a favorite metric among software stakeholders.
 [Endless discussions](https://softwareengineering.stackexchange.com/questions/1380/how-much-code-coverage-is-enough) [have](https://martinfowler.com/bliki/TestCoverage.html) [happened](https://testing.googleblog.com/2010/07/code-coverage-goal-80-and-no-less.html) (and will continue to happen) among developers and project managers on the amount of code coverage a project needs.

 The reason why everybody likes to talk about code coverage is because it is a metric that is easy to understand and quantify.
 There are several easily accessible tools that output this metric for most programming languages and test frameworks.